samikh-git/localrag/perpetua/README.md

 perpetua init
 ```

 This initializes the `.rag` directory.
-This directory is curcial for naking Perpetua work as all of the files are kept here.
+This directory is crucial for making Perpetua work as all of the files are kept here.
 Please do not modify the `.rag` directory unless you know what you are doing.

 ### Adding files to the staging area